-“It’s important to practise pelvic floor exercises
+“It’s important to do pelvic floor exercises

 Umbrella